 CCaaS enables you to integrate tools and create powerful workflows that help to automate processes, allowing your agents to focus on efficiently resolving customer enquiries, like Gojek did.

-They can also respond to the customers faster with AI-powered virtual knowledge assistants listening in on the conversation and suggesting responses and knowledge articles.
+CCaaS solutions also sometimes make it possible to respond to customers faster with AI-powered virtual knowledge assistants listening in on the conversation and suggesting responses and knowledge articles.

 Have a look at the 7 ways your contact centre can benefit from Interactive Voice Response as an example.